vatpac-technology/sops/docs/aerodromes/procedural/Coffs.md

 ## Local Lateral Separation Points
 Due to the convergence of inbound/outbound air routes approaching CFS, the [geographic feature separation standard](../../separation-standards/visual.md#geographic-features) may be useful to efficiently process opposite direction aircraft from the north or south.

-The coastline is a good reference for this standard.
+The **coastline** is a good reference for this standard.
 Due to high terrain close to the coast, it is recommended that the offshore aircraft be positioned at least 1nm from the geographical feature (the coast), allowing the aircraft over land to maintain adequate separation with terrain.

 !!! phraseology
-    *RXA6418 (SAAB 340) is inbound to YCFS from the south and has reported visual.
+    *RXA6418 is inbound to YCFS from the south and has reported visual.
 They are vertically separated from an outbound aircraft departing YCFS to the south.*
     **CFS ADC:** "RXA6418, track to remain 1nm offshore, report established"
     **RXA6418:** "Track to remain 1nm offshore, RXA6418"